HyejunShin/LaVIN/README.md

 ### Adapter's modifications

 We implemented a slight modification to the MMA adapter used in LaVIN.
 This modification consists in continuously modifying the dropout probability of the adapter’s nodes after every layer, until it reaches a certain limit.
+This modification idea arises from the fact that during fine-tuning, shallow layers are typically less dependent on the pre-trained (source) model compared to deeper layers, since they capture more general information.
+Hence, by modifying the dropout of shallow/deeper layer's nodes, we might get a model with a better fit or generalization.

+> Also, by dropping more nodes (as the dropout probability increases) the training time should also be reduced since there are less nodes during training

 To achieve this, we implemented teh following new hyper-parameters:
 - dropout_prob : the initial dropout probability (range 0-1)
 - dropout_lim : the limit set for the dropout probability.
 Once this limit is reached, the dropout probability is no longer modified.
 - dropout_var : the dropout variability factor.
 This factor controls how the dropout probability is changed after every layer.
 Formally described as: